shterrel/Ansible-Magento/Readme.md

 Change rax.py to set your username and api_key.<br/>
 Change configurations on group_vars/all to define hostname, domain, users, admin, etc.<br/>

-Created by Eric Cavalcanti - eric.cavalcanti@rackspace.com
-Stolen by Squirrel and Ethan to build out custome Magento template
 =======
 Ansible-Magento
 ===============